SEED PROJECT: Sleep disturbances following spinal cord injury: Understanding help-seeking behaviour and co-designing a sleep management resource

 Expected Impact

-It is expected that this project will benefit multiple stakeholders, including people with SCI who are experiencing sleep disturbances, and the clinicians and community organisations supporting them.
-The research will identify the sleep management needs and preferences of people with SCI highlighting where additional support can be provided and what resources need to be developed.
-Based on these recommendations, novel sleep management resources will be developed.
-It is also expected that the research will garner insights into the help-seeking behaviours of people with SCI experiencing sleep disturbances.
-This information will lead to an improved understanding of what enables people with SCI to seek support for their sleep management needs.
-This knowledge can then be used to inform clinicians and community organisations on practical strategies that can be incorporated into their practice to support people with SCI experiencing sleep disturbances.
-The inclusion of clinicians and community organisations throughout the study will ensure that the suggested strategies are practical for inclusion in real world practice.
-It is anticipated that project outputs will lead to improved awareness and understanding of sleep disturbances following SCI and the impact of these on health, function, and quality of life.
+It is expected that this project will benefit multiple stakeholders, including people with SCI experiencing sleep disturbances and the clinicians and community organisations supporting them.
+The research identified the sleep management needs and preferences of people with SCI, highlighting where additional support can be provided and what resources need to be developed.
+Based on these recommendations, novel sleep management resources were developed.
+Insights into the help-seeking behaviours of people with SCI experiencing sleep disturbances were also gathered.
+This information led to an improved understanding of what enables people with SCI to seek support for their sleep management needs.
+This knowledge can now be used to inform clinicians and community organisations on practical strategies that can used to support people with SCI experiencing sleep disturbances.
+The inclusion of clinicians and community organisations throughout the study ensured that the suggested strategies are practical for inclusion in real-world practice.
+It is anticipated that project outputs will lead to improved awareness and understanding of sleep disturbances following SCI and their impact on health, function, and quality of life.

 People/organisations involved